fmillion-mnsu/cs401-f24/G_ASSIGN3.md

   * If the URL access fails, or does not contain the string `OK`, the healthcheck should fail.
 Return an appropraite *failing* return code.

 It's up to you to figure out how to check the output of the `curl` command!

+## Testing

+To test your container:

+* Build the container image using `docker build -t <some_container_name> .`.
+(Obviously, replace `<some_container_name>` with your own name!)
+* Try to **run** your container using an appropriate `docker run` command.
+  * `-p` is the option to forward a port - the application listens on port 5000 from inside the container, so forward this port to some port on your host system.
+  * `-v` is the option to map a directory on your host filesystem into the container at a given path.
+For example, `-v /host/data/path:/data` makes the directory `/host/data/path` appear at the path `/data` within the container.

+    > Hint: You can use the `pwd` shell command to get the current directory.
+Combining this with `$()` expansion lets you specify a directory relative to the current directory like this: `"$(pwd)/some/local/path:/data`.
+* Test that the container is working by visiting `http://localhost:<port>` in a web browser. `<port>` is the port you chose to forward the container's port 5000 to.
+* Use the `curl` command to access the home page using the command `curl http://localhost:<port>`.

+    > Hint: Use `apt` to install `curl` if the command is not found.

+* Also check that the renderer is working by viewing `http://localhost:<port>/cpu` in your browser.
+* Disable the API by calling `curl http://localhost:<port>/stop`.
+The API will still be running, but if you implemented your healthcheck properly, the healthcheck should now be *failing*.
+(You'll need to wait for the interval you set on the healthcheck - default 30 seconds - before you see the container failing.)
+  * `docker ps` shows the list of running containers as per the [cheatsheet](CHEATSHEET.md#Docker).
+* Re-enable the API by running `curl http://localhost:<port>/start`.
+See if the healthcheck changes back to successful - if it doesn't do so, that's still OK!
+Restart the container.
+* Finally, make sure logging has been working by looking at `curl http://localhost:<port>/log`.

 ## Deliverable